Cats are interesting animals with bold personalities. And, the anatomy of a cat differs from other pet species.

 Collar bone

 Unlike other mammals, cats lack a collarbone that attaches to other bones.
-Instead, there are free-floating clavicle bones connecting forelimbs to shoulders.
+Instead, there are free-floating clavicle bones connecting the forelimbs to the shoulders.
 This allows them to slip through small spaces easily.

 Spinal column